prakharrrshukla/Customer-Decay-Analyzer/README.md

 - Google Gemini API for AI-powered insights
 - Qdrant for vector similarity search
 - Flask for rapid API development
-- ChatGPT/Copilot for code assistance

 ---

-**Happy Hacking! 🚀**

-*Built in 12 hours for [Hackathon Name] - Demonstrating the power of AI-driven customer retention*